Gut Repair 101

 Immunity: A huge portion of your immune system lives in your gut.
 If you catch every cold that goes around, your gut microbiome might need some backup support.

-A look under the hood
+We’ll look under the hood

 Testing is a tool, not a requirement.

-Gut testing provides a great deal of meaningful data, which allows me to craft a detailed, individualized plan to help you.
+Gut testing provides a great deal of meaningful information, which allows me to craft a detailed, individualized plan to help you.
 After I get your results, we’ll review them together, tweak your plan if needed, then you get started.

 However, I don’t require my clients to take a stool test in order to work with me.
 I can lead you through gut repair without it.